Technical Assistance & Capacity Building

 Bridge Center

-PHI's Bridge Center prepares physicians, PAs and NPs to employ the CA Bridge module of low-barrier access to life-saving addiction treatment, including treating opioid use disorder with buprenorphine or methadone, methamphetamine and stimulant use disorder treatment, alcohol use disorder treatment, youth and perinatal specific treatment, managing pain with alternatives to opioids (ALTO) and more.
+PHI's Bridge Center prepares physicians, physician assistants, and nurse practitioners to employ the CA Bridge module of low-barrier access to life-saving addiction treatment, including treating opioid use disorder with buprenorphine or methadone, methamphetamine and stimulant use disorder treatment, alcohol use disorder treatment, youth and perinatal specific treatment, managing pain with alternatives to opioids (ALTO) and more.
 Contact Casey Alrich to learn more.

 Center on Disability